Aims and Assumptions

 Successful completion of three examinations is required.

 - 1. The Preliminary Examination is taken in June after the first year of course work has been completed.
 A grade of High Pass or better in each core course is required.
 The Preliminary Examination is intended to allow the student to demonstrate mastery of doctoral course work.
 Passing the Preliminary Examination is a prerequisite for continuing in the second year of doctoral study.

-- 2. The Qualifying Examination typically takes place at the end of the second year of study, and preferably by the end of the fifth term, when required course work is completed.
+- 2. The Qualifying Examination typically takes place at the end of the second year of study, when required course work is completed.
 If the Qualifying Examination is not completed by the end of the sixth term, the student will be placed on Academic Probation.
 If not completed by the end of the seventh term, the student will be dismissed from the program.
 The student prepares a comprehensive dissertation proposal containing a statement of the problem to be studied, conceptual framework, critical review of relevant literature, design, methods, and plan for analysis.
 The oral Qualifying Examination typically lasts 1 to 1.5 hours.
 The student gives a 15-minute formal presentation of the proposed study and answers questions regarding the research and related topics.
 Successful completion of the Qualifying Examination is required for candidacy for the doctoral degree.

 - 3. The Final Oral Examination is based on the dissertation.
 The dissertation is intended to demonstrate that the student is competent in the chosen area of study and has conducted independent research.
 The Final Oral Examination typically lasts 1.5 to 2 hours.
 The student gives a 15- to 20-minute formal presentation of the dissertation and answers questions.
 Successful completion of the Final Oral Examination is required before the Ph.D. can be awarded.